jermp/minimizers/README.md

     cmake ..
     make

+### Quick start

-and generate some random sequence (in the following example, of 1 million nucleotides) with
+After compilation, generate some random sequence (in the following example, of 1 million nucleotides) with

     ./generate_random_fasta -o test.fa -n 1000000

-Lastly, evaluate density of different methods with the tool `density`.
+and evaluate density of different methods with the tool `density`.
 Some examples below.

 	./density -i test.fa -k 63 -w 8 -a minimizer --stream